mit1mit1/devopscons22syd/awsCertifiedCloudPractioner/cloudConcepts.md

 A network is how the client talks to the server.
 The client and server will each have an IP address - you send your request with an IP address you would like to send it to, and then the server sends the response to your IP address.

 What is the server made of?

-CPU which does the computations; RAM, which holds data for computation; Storage, which holds long term data; and Network related stuff, routers and so forth.
+- CPU which does the computations;
+- RAM, which holds data for computation;
+- Storage, which holds long term data;
+- Network related stuff, routers and so forth.

 Terminology: